nguyenphuquang1234567/Chess-Engine/README.md

 5. Run ChessMain.py
 6. Select whether you want to play versus computer, against another player locally, or watch the game of engine playing against itself
 # Important key pressed
-.Press z to undo a move.
+1. Press z to undo a move.
-.Press r to reset the game.
+2. Press r to reset the game.